 For full details, see U3.25 of our Operational Manual.

-You must have a passport that is valid for at least three months past the end of your intended stay.
+You must have a passport that is valid for at least three months past the end of your intended stay in New Zealand.

 If you are enrolled in years 1 to 8 of a school, or a student aged 13 or under and enrolled in a private training establishment, you need to be accompanied by your parent or legal guardian in New Zealand.

 For more information, read about accompanying parents or guardians.